EDUCBA Logo

 Introduction to MongoDB Import

-MongoDB Import command is used to import the document from the TSV, CSV or JSON file in MongoDB, mongoimport is the command line tool used for import the data from the file.
-MongoDB import is the part of the tool package in MongoDB, we can download this import package from the official download center.
+The MongoDB Import command, known as mongoimport, is actively used to import documents from various file formats such as TSV, CSV, or JSON into MongoDB.
+The command line tool used for this purpose is called “mongoimport.”
+MongoDB import is part of the tool package in MongoDB; we can download this import package from the official download center.

 Syntax of MongoDB Import